sombriks/sombriks-hq/assets/posts/0003-a-few-lines-about-npm-projects-and-history.md

 }
 ```

-Once you add a dependency and/or call for a build, maven, gradle and npm will download it for ,you.
+Once you add a dependency and/or call for a build, maven, gradle and npm will download it for you.

-Unlike the java cousins, npm will download it locally. a folder called node_modules will appear once you start to add dependencies for the registry.
+Unlike the java cousins, npm will download it locally.

+A folder called **node_modules** will appear once you start to add dependencies for the registry.

 Maven and gradle will store them in an folder called .m2 in side your home directory.